vafaeim/brightness-control/README.md

   1. Locate the "Theme" option on the menu bar.
   2. Click on it to reveal a dropdown menu.
   3. Within the dropdown, you can choose from available themes.
-  ##### Currently, there are options for dark mode, as well as light themes in green, blue, and red.
+  ##### Currently, there are options for dark mode, silver, blue, purple green, red, yellow, orange, brown, pink,

 ---

 ## Troubleshooting